When it comes to planners, bullet journal is the buzzword these days.

-I highlight some topics in index ( I use highlighter pens or brush pens for this).
+I highlight some topics in the index ( I use highlighter pens or brush pens for this).
 Those are my collections.
 It helps me to find the collection I need to find easily (more on collections in a minute).

-You can use the next two pages for future log.
+You can use the next two pages for the future log.
 Write “Future log” on top of the page.